luhsra/llfree-bench/artifact-eval/README.md

 The artifact contains the necessary tools and resources required to evaluate our LLFree page allocator, which was specifically designed for multicore scaling and persistence.
 It is packaged as a Docker image to simplify the evaluation and includes the different benchmarks from the paper, designed to stress the allocator in various scenarios.
-It further allows users to reproduce our experimental results and compare the performance of LLFree with the traditional Buddy allocator.
+It allows researchers to reproduce our experimental results and compare the performance of LLFree with the traditional Buddy allocator.
 Additionally, this artifact also contains the raw data used for the paper's figures.

 As the artifact is packaged in a Docker image, the only prerequisites for the evaluation are: